Maine Sea Kayaking Trips

 Vinalhaven, North Haven & Swans Island Day Trip

 This trip offers some great paddling as well.
 Brimstone Island near the southern end of Vinalhaven is an incredible paddling area and you can land on the rock beach that has hand size smooth as silk black stones.
 Saddleback Ledge Light nearby in the middle of Penobscot Bay sits alone as the sentinel for the entrance to the Bay and can be passed en-route.

-The above Mothership Kayaking Expeditions are scheduled on Sundays in conjunction with Puffin Boat Trips and Lighthouse Boat Trips - see boat schedule.
+The above Mothership Kayaking Expeditions are scheduled on Tuesdays in conjunction with Puffin Boat Trips and Lighthouse Boat Trips - see boat schedule.